Stochastic Hyperbolic Systems, Small Perturbations and Pathwise Approximation: Small perturbations

-Now the passage from lemma 3.3 to the condition (ii) of proposition 3.3 can be done as in the finite-dimensional case; for completeness we give its proof. \begin{lm} For each $h\in X$ and $\eta>0$, we have
+Now, the passage from Lemma 3.2 to the condition (ii) of Proposition 3.3 can be done as in the finite-dimensional case by the following lemma; for completeness we give its proof. \begin{lm} For each $h\in X$ and $\eta>0$, we have: